freeciv/freeciv-web/README.md

  ```bash
  vagrant up
  ```

+#### :warning: Windows: You must run Vagrant in a Command Prompt as administrator in Windows, for the install to get access to create SymLinks on Windows.

   This will build, compile, install and run Freeciv-web on the virtual server image.
 Wait for the installation process to complete, watching for any error messages in the logs.